 Desert safety tips

 Heat stroke is a risk.
 Expats should bring plenty of water, wear sunscreen and a hat with good coverage or a scarf, and bring snacks to replace lost minerals and maintain their energy levels.

 A GPS is highly recommended and can be bought in the city with all the necessary maps preloaded – everything looks similar out in the desert.

 While the desert is hot during the day, temperatures drop at night and expats should be prepared.
-Luckily there are plenty of camping stores in Riyadh offering the necessary supplies.
+Luckily, there are plenty of camping stores in Riyadh selling the necessary supplies.

 Diving in the Red Sea

 Expats often have no idea that Saudi Arabia is perfect for snorkelling, fishing and diving.
 Jeddah is an hour-and-a-half flight from Riyadh and is a popular weekend getaway that offers amazing sea life without the big crowds.
 Expats could also visit the Farasan Islands off the coast of Jizan.

 Visit Dubai, Bahrain or Qatar

 Expats who want a more drastic change of scenery could also consider a weekend break outside of Saudi Arabia.

-It's an hour-and-a-half flight to Dubai, which provides a stark contrast to austere Riyadh.
-Alternatively, Bahrain is a four-hour drive away and it takes seven hours to drive to Qatar (but flying is an option too).
+It's a two-hour flight to Dubai, which provides a stark contrast to austere Riyadh.
+Alternatively, Bahrain is a little more than a four-hour drive away, and it takes seven hours to drive to Qatar (but flying is an option too).
 It's advisable to leave early in the day so that there's enough daylight to watch out for camel crossings.

 Depending on their nationality, expats can usually obtain a visa at the border.
-However, they should check each country's regulations before they travel.
+However, they should check each country's regulations before travelling.